NikolaManGriv/passworEncrypter/README.md

 # My Recommendation
 I really recommend (since we are executing this in the wonderful Linux environment) to change owner and execution permission of the executable itself **AND** your password file.

+# How to compile
+Compile it as any other C file: gcc new_sofi.c encrypter